 COLOR CHART

 The color chart illustrates both a long stretch of the pattern and a close-up of the initial rows of the scarf.
 The motif repeats after row 27, as indicated by the bracket.
 After the chain and setup rows, start with Row 1 at the bottom of the color chart.
 Odd rows are worked and read right-to-left.
 Even rows are stitched on the other side of the work; read the chart from left-to-right as you physically stitch right-to-left.
-Each trapezoid in the color chart represents a 2hdc cluster.
+Each trapezoid in the color chart represents a cluster of stitches.

 The initial two rows at the bottom of the color chart follow a specific color pattern.
 After those two rows, the rest of the color chart is determined by Rule 150.
 The entire color chart above can be summarized in just four lines of text: